 Prepare to Inspire

 41 high school students and 17 undergraduate mentors visited the CSP this fall as part of the Prepare2Nspire program organized by the STEM Education Center.
-CSP graduate student Angelika Neitzel (left) works with students to dissolve PLA plastic into lactic acid.
+CSP graduate student Angelika Neitzel (left) works with students to degrade PLA plastic into lactic acid.
 Students then compared the effectiveness of the lactic acid as a cleaning agent to other products, including commercially available green cleaners.